Real Estate Investment Strategy, AI Models, & Data Analytics: US Multifamily in April 2026

 Example Framework – Investment Risk/Opportunity Analysis

-Example Slide – Multifamily Unit Supply Forecast
+Example Slide – Multifamily Unit Absorption by US Metro

 Instructor